horskyyaron/shoam-cli/README.md

 ### search

-* find all courses that has "calc" in their names.
+* find all courses that have "calc" in their names.
 ```
 $ shoam search "calc"
 89118     Introduction to Calculus I